massimoaria/pubmedR/README.md

 - "total_counts".
 It is an integer object indicating the total number of records matching the query (stored in the "query_translation" object").

+## Fourth step: Convert the download object into a "readable" and and "usable" format

 ### From the xml-structured object to a "classical" data frame